 Turns out its actually not like that.
-Shocking, right?
-Indonesians do in fact live very peaceful, non Komodo dragon filled lives.
-However, I will mention that while traveling Indonesia, two volcanoes erupted (Mount Bromo and Mount Rinjani).
-I met a group of people who actually HAD TO RUN when Mount Rinjani erupted in mid-hike, they literally ran for their lives.
+Indonesians do in fact live very peaceful, non-Komodo dragon-filled lives.
+However, I will mention that while travelling Indonesia, two volcanoes erupted (Mount Bromo and Mount Rinjani).
+I met a group of people who actually had to run when Mount Rinjani erupted in mid-hike, they literally ran for their lives.
 While inquiring about volcano hiking at a tourist agency I asked about the erupting volcanos and before I could finish my sentence the tour guide shrugged and said, “no problem, no problem.”
-“No problem” was the response given to everything in Indonesia, used mostly when things were very much a problem.
+A casual “No problem” was the response given to just about everything in Indonesia and was used mostly when things were very much a problem.

 My itinerary for one month:

 Kuta is about 98% Aussie.
 It’s the equivalent to Ibiza for Europeans or Cancun for Canadians and Americans.
-It has very little Indonesian culture and a lot of bars, clubs, tattoo parlours, McDonalds, Starbucks etc. Its a great starting point to ease into full-blown Indonesia and meet other travelers.
-Its chaotic, exciting and buzzing with things to do.
+It has very little Indonesian culture and a lot of bars, clubs, tattoo parlors, McDonald’s, Starbucks etc. It’s a great starting point to ease into full-blown Indonesia and meet other travelers.
+It’s chaotic, exciting and buzzing with things to do.
 It also has all the comforts you would get in Australia or Canada at a fraction of the price.

-Canggu is coastal town on the South Eastern part of Bali.
+Canggu is a coastal town in the South Eastern part of Bali.
 Its a popular surf town with a more tame party atmosphere and a cool surfer-hippy vibe.
 I liked it here.
 I stayed at Canggu Surf Hostel and met so many great people, highly recommend staying there!
 Everyone is super welcoming and friendly.
-It has a great inclusive type atmosphere which is ideal for solo travelers.
+It has a great inclusive type atmosphere which is ideal for solo travellers.

-Do: take a surfing lesson and chill out on the beach.
-Go to Old Mans restaurant for a drink in the evening, all the backpackers end up here.
+What to do: take a surfing lesson and chill out on the beach.
+Go to Old Mans restaurant for a drink in the evening and party like there’s no tomorrow – all the backpackers end up here.

-Do: Monkey Forest (even if you hate monkeys, it’s worth it) and Campuhan Ridge walking route.
-Rent a scooter and check out Mount Batur and lake Batur, Goa Gajah Temple, Holy Spring Water temple and Bedugul Temple.
+What to do: Monkey Forest (even if you hate monkeys like me, it’s worth it) and Campuhan Ridge walking route.
+Rent a scooter and check out Mount Batur and Lake Batur, Goa Gajah Temple, Holy Spring Water temple and Bedugul Temple.
 I recommend doing the whitewater rafting tour ($25AUD) and/or a cooking class ($30AUD).
-Also check out Yoga Barn for their free community classes at 5:30pm every evening – they talk about everything from yoga philosophy to astrology to informative health talks.
-So great!
+Also, check out Yoga Barn for their free community classes at 5:30pm every evening – they talk about everything from yoga philosophy to astrology to informative health talks.

 TIP: One of the most heartbreaking parts of traveling Indonesia is how much garbage is scattered on the streets, floating through waterfalls, on volcanoes – basically everywhere.
 As tourist we should strive to do our best in reducing our waste and throwing away our rubbish in the appropriate bins (obviously!).
 The biggest problem I found was plastic water bottles because we cannot drink out of the tap.
 However, in Ubud, I found a place where you can fill up your water bottle for a small fee.
 It’s at Pondok Pekak Library Center.
 They charge 3,000-8,000 IDR (depending on the amount) which is actually less than buying a new water bottle!